Tarela/PATTY/README.md

 ## 0. Introduction to the PATTY Package

 **PATTY** is a computational tool designed to correct open chromatin bias in CUT&Tag data at both **bulk** and **single-cell** levels.
+Current version of PATTY support open chromatin bias correction for H3K27me3, H3K27ac, and H3K9me3.
 It leverages a pre-trained logistic regression model, built using CUT&Tag data in the K562 cell line, to correct bias for specific histone modifications.

 - **Bulk mode:** PATTY applies the correction model to genome-wide 200bp tiling bins, and generates a bias-corrected score on each candidate bin.